HANNAH’S PROMISE INTERNATIONAL AID

 areas, Vietnam, the 14th largest populated country in the world, still

-has over 20 million people living under the $1.35 a day poverty threshold.
+has over 20 million people living under or at the $1.35 a day poverty threshold.

 With the new World Bank poverty threshold this could rise above 30